Calle Marqués de Larios, Malaga's main pedestrian street in the old town, shaded by canopies

 Historic Walking Tours

-The best entry point for first-time visitors.
-A 2–3 hour walk through Casco Antiguo covering the Roman Theatre, Alcazaba, Cathedral, Plaza de la Constitución, and the Picasso Museum area – with the city's Phoenician, Roman, Moorish, and Christian history woven through each stop rather than listed as dates.
-Walkative and similar operators run these on a tip-only basis (typically €10–20 per person if you want to reward a good guide).
+The best entry point for a first visit.
+A 2–3 hour walk through the Casco Antiguo links the Roman Theatre, Alcazaba, Cathedral and the Picasso quarter, with the city's Phoenician-to-Christian history woven through each stop rather than reeled off as dates.

 Choose this if...